libavg/libavg/sphinxdoc/player.rst

             Returns the last mouse event generated.

+        .. py:method:: getPhysicalScreenDimensions() -> Point2D

+            Returns the size of the primary screen in millimeters.

         .. py:method:: getRootNode() -> Node

             Returns the outermost element in the main avg tree.

         .. py:method:: getScreenResolution() -> Point2D

             Returns the size in pixels of the current screen.
-Must be called before :py:meth:`play`.

         .. py:method:: getTestHelper